GameWithPixels/.github/doc/CommunicationsProtocol.md

 and a connected device.

-The "write" characteristic is used to send messages to the Pixel die whereas the "notify" characteristics is used to receive messages from the die.
+The "write" characteristic is used to send messages to the Pixel die whereas the "notify" characteristic is used to receive messages from the die.

+Be sure to listen the "notify" characteristic value changes event to get messages from the Pixel die.
+Sometimes this also referred as subscribing to the characteristic or getting notifications.

 ## Messages